home-assistant/home-assistant.io/source/_integrations/telegram_client.markdown

 ## Options flow

 Telegram client integration supports options on events that are going to propagate to Home Assistant event bus via **Configure** button on [this page](https://my.home-assistant.io/redirect/integration/?domain=telegram_client).
-You can select witch kinds of [events](#events) you want to be able to listen for.
+You can select which kinds of [events](#events) you want to be able to listen for.
 Each event has its own set of settings.
 Please refer to [Telethon events documentation page](https://docs.telethon.dev/en/stable/modules/events.html) for full explanation.

 ## Services